unchainedshop/unchained/docs/source/advanced-config/delivery.md

 Delivery pricing adapter is used to do the actual delivery cost calculation.
 The adapter is run for every single item included in an order. in order to add a custom delivery price logic for orders you need to implement [IDeliveryPricingAdapter](https://docs.unchained.shop/types/types/delivery_pricing.IDeliveryPricingAdapter.html).
-There can be more than one delivery pricing plugin configurations and all of them will be executed based on there `orderIndex` value.
+There can be more than one delivery pricing plugin configurations and all of them will be executed based on their `orderIndex` value.
 Delivery pricing adapter with lower `orderIndex` will be executed first

-below is a an example of delivery price for the above delivery adapter that will charge $50  as a delivery fee for orders that use `ShopPickUp` (the above adapter) for there delivery provider.
+below is an example of delivery price for the above delivery adapter that will charge $50  as a delivery fee for orders that use `ShopPickUp` (the above adapter) for their delivery provider.

 ```typescript